simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-common-indicator-of-a-phishing-attempt/index.en.md

 ### **5. Requests for Personal Information**

 One of the telltale signs of a phishing attempt is a **request for personal information**.
 Phishing emails or messages often ask recipients to provide sensitive data, such as **passwords, social security numbers, or credit card details**.
-It's important to note that **legitimate organizations** typically **do not** ask for such information through **unsolicited** emails or text messages.
+Note that **legitimate organizations** typically **do not** ask for such information through **unsolicited** emails or text messages.

 **Example**: Let's say you receive an email claiming to be from a reputable financial institution, asking you to click on a link and provide your login credentials to avoid account suspension.
 This email might create a sense of urgency and state that failure to provide the requested information could lead to account closure.
 However, a **genuine financial institution** would not request sensitive details through email, especially with threats of account closure.